Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic02/assignment02_analyzing_cardiovascular_desease_data.md

 ## 1.1.
 Basic observations

 **Question 1.1.
 (1 point).
 How many men and women are present in this dataset?
 Values of the `gender` feature were not given (whether "1" stands for women or for men) – figure this out by looking analyzing height, making the assumption that men are taller on average.**

 1. 45530 women and 24470 men
 2. 45530 men and 24470 women
 3. 45470 women and 24530 men
 4. 45470 men and 24530 women

 **Question 1.2.
 (1 point).
-Which gender more often reports consuming alcohol - men or women?**
+Who more often report consuming alcohol – men or women?**
 1. women
 2. men

 **Question 1.3.
 (1 point).
-What is the difference between the percentages of smokers among men and women (rounded)?**
+What's the rounded difference between the percentages of smokers among men and women?**
 1. 4
 2. 16
 3. 20
 4. 24

 **Question 1.4.
 (1 point).
-What is the difference between median values of age for smokers and non-smokers (in months, rounded)?
+What's the rounded difference between median values of age (in months) for non-smokers and smokers?
 You'll need to figure out the units of feature `age` in this dataset.**

 1. 5
 2. 10